loichyan/dynify/README.md

 ## ✨ Overview

-`dynify` implements partial features of the experimental [in-place initialization proposal](https://github.com/rust-lang/lang-team/issues/336) in stable Rust, along with a set of safe APIs for creating in-place constructors to initialize trait objects.
+dynify implements partial features of the experimental [in-place initialization proposal](https://github.com/rust-lang/lang-team/issues/336) in stable Rust, along with a set of safe APIs for creating in-place constructors to initialize trait objects.
-Here’s a quick example of how to use `dynify`:
+Here’s a quick example of how to use dynify:

 ```rust
 use dynify::{from_fn, Dynify, Fn};